 Continue to cook and stir for a few minutes until the whole mixture thickens nicely.
 It won’t take long.

-Your finished dip will look something like this:
+Your finished Elote Dip will look something like this:

-This dip is great as-is, but the garnishes are really important in my opinion.
+This Elote Dip is great as-is, but the garnishes are really important in my opinion.

 When you are ready to serve, pile the corn in a serving bowl and top it with a good amount of each garnish.
 A good sprinkle of chili powder is essential.